sjlu/airtable-easypost/README.md

 # airtable-easypost

-This will take Airtable rows and print labels using EasyPost.
-It'll also update records in Airtable to make sure you're not double printing.
+This will utilize Airtable has a database and print EasyPost shipping labels for you (in PNG) and print with whichever CUPS printer you're using.

-## Running
+## Instructions

-Prerequisite: Airtable, EasyPost, Node.js
+Prerequisite: Please have an Airtable account, EasyPost account, and Node.js installed

 * Install Node.js dependencies

       npm install

-1. You'll need to create a `.env` file with the following
+* You'll need to create a `.env` file with the following

       EASYPOST_API_KEY=
       AIRTABLE_ID=